Emergency-Response-Demo/erdemo.io/process_service_outbox.md

     ```

-    Notice that (as expected) there are zero records in the table due to the immediate deletion of the record.
+    Notice that (as expected) there are zero records in the table due to the immediate deletion of records to this table.

-6. The code that writes to the *process_service_outbox* table when sending a message to the ER-Demo *responder service* is implemented in a [custom jbpm workItemHandler](https://github.com/btison/emergency-response-demo-process-service/blob/process-service-outbox/src/main/java/com/redhat/cajun/navy/process/wih/KafkaMessageSenderWorkItemHandler.java#L78-L85) :
+6. The code that writes to the *process_service_outbox* table when sending a message to the ER-Demo *responder service* is implemented in a [custom RH-PAM workItemHandler](https://github.com/btison/emergency-response-demo-process-service/blob/process-service-outbox/src/main/java/com/redhat/cajun/navy/process/wih/KafkaMessageSenderWorkItemHandler.java#L78-L85) :

    ```
    if (updateResponderCommandDestination.equals(destination)) {